Adeela Suleman: Karachi Biennale 2019

-Adeela's installation, the "Killing Fields of Karachi", an exhibition on the 444 extra-judicial killings by Rao Anwar, a former Malir SSP (Senior Superintendent), was destroyed by law enforcement agencies.
+Suleman's installation "Killing Fields of Karachi", an exhibition on the 444 extra-judicial killings by Rao Anwar, a former Malir SSP (Senior Superintendent), was destroyed by law enforcement agencies.
 This sparked protest among Pakistani artists, academics and activists.
-The artist collective, Creative Process Projects, demanded that the Biennale and its organizers stand in support of Adeela.
-The call was endorsed by Sheema Kermani, Sharmeen Obaid Chinoy, Marvi Mazhar and others.
+The artist collective Creative Process Projects demanded that the Biennale and its organizers stand in support of Suleman.
+The call was endorsed by Sheema Kermani, Sharmeen Obaid-Chinoy, Marvi Mazhar and others.

-In a statement, organizers of the Karachi Biennale said: With regards to the exhibition in question, we feel that despite the artist’s perspective, it is not compatible with the ethos of KB19 whose theme is 'Ecology and the Environment'."
+In a statement, organizers of the Karachi Biennale said: "With regards to the exhibition in question, we feel that despite the artist's perspective, it is not compatible with the ethos of KB19 whose theme is 'Ecology and the Environment'."

-The statement added that "politicizing the [biennale] platform will go against our efforts to bring art into the public and drawing artists from the fringe to the mainstream cultural discourse".
+The statement added that "politicizing the [Biennale] platform will go against our efforts to bring art into the public and drawing artists from the fringe to the mainstream cultural discourse".

 Vasl Artists' Association

-Vasl Artists’ Association is affiliated with the Triangle Network, UK, an international network of artists and art organizations.
-The term ‘Vasl’ originating from both Urdu and Persian poetry, has an enriched deep association of a physical or transcendent connection between two.
-Inspired by this philosophy, Vasl Artist’s Association functions as a platform for encouraging the freedom to express and nurture creativity.
+Vasl Artists' Association is affiliated with the Triangle Network, UK, an international network of artists and art organizations.
+The term Vasl, originating from both Urdu and Persian poetry, has an enriched deep association of a physical or transcendent connection between two.
+Inspired by this philosophy, Vasl Artists' Association functions as a platform for encouraging the freedom to express and nurture creativity.

 Established in 2001 and based in Karachi, Pakistan, Vasl is a not-for-profit organization (global network of artists and visual arts organization) that supports professional development and cultural exchange.
 Since its inception, more than 600 international and local artists have undertaken Vasl residencies, attended various workshops and created projects of significance.
-Adeela Suleman is a founding member of Vasl Artists' Association and the current Director of the company.
+Suleman is a founding member of Vasl Artists' Association and the current Director of the company.